peej/tonic/README.markdown

         )
     ));

-Again, don't put a trailing slash on the end.
+Again, don't put a trailing slash on the end, and if you aren't using PHP5.3 and namespaces, you can use the @namespace annotation.